Pancakem/pancakem.github.io/_posts/2021-08-23-halting-problem.md

 10 character password which is not our desired result.

-## Conclusion, for now
+## Conclusion

-I feel I have not broken deep enough into this problem.
+~~I feel I have not broken deep enough into this problem.
 Anything new, I'll add onto here.
-If you think there's a better and conclusive way to approach the problem please reach out at pancakesdeath at protonmail.com
+If you think there's a better and conclusive way to approach the problem please reach out at pancakesdeath at protonmail.com~~

+The problem I am looking at here is indeed solvable in theory, given sufficient computational power and time.
+However, the practical feasibility of solving it depends on the scale of the computation required and the constraints of the problem.

+The problem has a finite search space given the example of a 20-character password we used above.
+That password has a possible 94 character composition, the total number of combinations `94^20` which is approximately `7.9 x 10^39`.
+While this is a large number it still is finite.

+A brute-force approach like I have tried above *will* eventually find the correct password, given enough time and computational resources.
+With a finite search space, a program that is halting can eventually reach a correct password.

+Another thing to look at is the possibility of collisions.
+The hashcode computation mechanism is simple and deterministic but there is high chances for collisions where multiple passwords produce the same hashcode.
+Hence the program will halt at finding **a valid** password that is not necessarily the original password.

+The brute-force approach I have followed here is impractical (I scream at the 16 hours of senseless computation).
+The problem is tractable and practical with a parallized implementation where we can throw the problem at GPUs or use [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table).